 In the poem “Harlem,” Langston Hughes asks a critical question about our lives.
 We all have dreams, ambitions and goals to achieve.
 But what happens to a dream deferred?
 While Hughes may have asked ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 His writing career began the year after he graduated from high school with the 1921 poem “The Negro Speaks of Rivers.”
-His first book of poetry, The Weary Blues, followed in 1926.
-Throughout his work, ...
+His first ...